There are a large number of

 - @cmps{string;string;less-value;equal-value;greater-value}

-function strcmp.
-The returned value is either the third, fourth, or
+The returned value is either the third, fourth, or fifth argument

 - @cmpi{string;string;less-value;equal-value;greater-value}